EricGebhart/prod-inv-ui/README.md

 useful react components.
 The charts could be made much more generic and reusable.
 The component is reusable, but creating the data for the chart is a matter of creating a datastructure with all the right settings.
+I think that a refactor is needed for the chart data translate, it could be simpler.
 Still it works fine.
 And my goal here was to just create a UI not a set of reusable libraries.

-I could also do more with co-effects and interceptors but thats not a path I want to take at the moment.
+I could also do more with co-effects and interceptors but thats not a path I need to take at the moment.

 Testing is reasonable.
-I could go further, but there really isn't much to test.
-Some scenarios with sequences of event dispatches could be interesting.
+I could go further, but there really isn't much to test. subscriptions are all direct, the views do almost nothing, I don't see any reason to make sure hiccup is working. events are mostly very simple assigments mostly.
+Some scenarios with sequences of event dispatches could be interesting to ensure the behaviors of the interface stay consistent as things change, as if they would for this silly thing.

 # these are the goals.
 On verra.